abiodunbamibola/abiodunbamibola/README.md

 - 👋 Hi, I’m @abiodunbamibola
 - 👀 I’m interested in ...learning Python  and other digital skills
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ... someone that could teach
 - 📫 How to reach me ... on Twitter @abiodunbabalola

 <!---